Slip and Fall Attorney Serving New JerseySchedule a Free Consultation

-The actual locations that these accidents occur in can also vary.
-Some slip and fall accidents occur in private homes or residences, but many other accidents occur in public places.
+The actual locations where these accidents occur can also vary.
+Some slip-and-fall accidents occur in private homes or residences, while others occur in public places.

-When your slip and fall accident does occur in a public place like a retail store or another establishment, always make sure that you file a report with the manager or supervisor on duty.
-You should also ask for a copy of this report and keep it in your records.
+If you slip and fall in a public place like a retail store, file a report with the manager or supervisor on duty.
+You should also request a copy of this report and keep it in your records.

 Common locations for slip and fall accidents generally include, but are not limited to: